chxiag/MATVN/README.md

 # MATVN

-PyTorch implementation of MATVN described in the paper entitled "Multi-Scale Adaptive Attention-based Time-Variant Neural Networks for Multi-Step Time Series Forecasting" by Changxia Gao, Ning Zhang, Youru Li and Huaiyu Wan.
+PyTorch implementation of MATVN described in the paper entitled "Multi-Scale Adaptive Attention-based Time-Variant Neural Networks for Multi-Step Time Series Forecasting" by Changxia Gao, Ning Zhang, Youru Li, Yan Lin and Huaiyu Wan.

 The key benifits of MATVN are: